-Take advantage of whatever investment of time, money and energy you have already made in an improvement technology such as Lean, ERP or Six Sigma, even if the results have been awful and people are demoralized and frustrated, and even if there’s a lack of trust in anything new that management bring to the table.
+Take advantage of whatever investment of time, money and energy you have already made in an improvement technology such as Lean, ERP or Six Sigma, regardless of where on the spectrum of results you are today.

-By adding Focus and Leverage we can help you gain fast, and dramatic performance improvements that translate into Competitive Edge advantages and ROI boosts very quickly.
+By adding Focus and Leverage we can help you gain fast and dramatic performance improvements that translate into Competitive Edge advantages and ROI boosts very quickly.
 And we can do so without any appearance of “mixed messages” or backtracking on any stances you championed.

 Owners and managers today are between a rock and a hard place.
 Maybe it’s always been so but it’s the worst I’ve known it, in 40 years in this industry.

 The problem they have is that they are usually smart people, with experience.
 And they hire smart consultants, with experience.
 And they implement technologies that are the go-to technologies for high performance, for World Class, according to EVERY authority on this planet.
-Business schools, Colleges, Universities, Professional organizations.
-Government organizations intended to help business.
-All the major consultants.
-Most of the independent consultants.
+Business Schools, Colleges, Universities, Professional Organizations.
+Government Organizations intended to help business.
+All the Major Consultants.
+Most of the Independent Consultants.

-And the same managers who tell me they are happy with their Lean investments, even rave about their Lean implementations and can’t wait to show me the shadow boards on the shop floor — will also admit — in private — that they can’t point to a single dime of ROI or a single customer they won away from a competitor as a result of their internal improvements.
+And the same managers who tell me they are happy with their Lean investments, who even rave about their Lean implementations and can’t wait to show me the shadow boards on the shop floor (which is sometimes as far as “Lean” went in their environment!) — will also admit — in private, reluctantly — that they can’t point to a single dime of ROI or a single customer they won away from a competitor as a result of their internal improvements.

-But here’s the rock and the hard place.
 In fact, there are more than one.

 First is, these things — ERP, Lean, Six Sigma — just make so much sense, when they’re explained, don’t they?
 And even more so as you get deeper into them.